sbhatt21rediff-ux/Data-Analysis-Dashboard/README.md

-Sales Dashboard Analysis
-Project Overview
-This repository contains an interactive Sales Dashboard built using Microsoft Excel.
-The dashboard provides a comprehensive view of total sales performance, regional insights, product analysis, and customer behavior.
-It visualizes key business metrics and helps identify trends, high-performing categories, and areas for improvement.
+Sales Dashboard Analysis Project Overview: This repository contains an interactive Sales Dashboard built using Microsoft Excel.The dashboard provides a comprehensive view of total sales performance, regional insights, product analysis, and customer behavior.It visualizes key business metrics and helps identify trends, high-performing categories, and areas for improvement.